Snap Fits

 Test coupon

-Print a small clip-and-groove sample first; adjust bite/clearance in 0.1–0.2 mm steps to match your printer/material.
+Print a small clip-and-groove sample first; adjust bite and clearance in 0.1–0.2 mm steps for your printer and material.

 Material behavior for snap fits